tustnexus/Grades6th7th8th-FictionReadingList/Grade7.md

-→ World history
+\*  World history

-→ Cuts deep
+\*  Cuts deep

-→An orphan in 12th-century Korea works for a strict but brilliant pottery master who is seeking a royal commission.
+\* An orphan in 12th-century Korea works for a strict but brilliant pottery master who is seeking a royal commission.
 A sad and subtle journey.